-Call for Submissions is now open for 2020 Fine Cuts!
-Fine Cuts is a screening series of short films and video works produced by alumni, graduate, undergraduate and certificate students in the School of Media Studies.
-The deadline to submit is March 27, 2020.
+We have extended the deadline for submissions until April 20th, 2020.
+FINE CUTS is a screening series of short films and video works produced by alumni, graduate, undergraduate, and certificate students in the School of Media Studies over the past year as part of their coursework.

 SMS Faculty Member, Dawnja Burris to Deliver Artist’s Talk on Feb.
 8th + Work to Be Included in Two Shows This Spring